hydrusbeta/hay_say_ui/Readme.md

 automatically release disk space, which is discussed here:
 https://github.com/microsoft/WSL/issues/4699

-Linux and MacOS users are unaffected by this issue and should see an immediate increase in disk space after clicking "Delete Selected Models".
+Linux and MacOS users are unaffected by this issue and should see an immediate increase in disk space after deleting models or architectures.

 ## The Technical Design of Hay Say